-No alternative to Buhari in 2019, Forum tells Northern Elders — Nigeria Today
+No Alternative to Buhari in 2019, Forum Tells Northern Elders — Nigeria Today

-ABUJA – A pro-democacy group, the Northern Alternative Forum, NAF, has advised Northern elder searching for a credible presidential candidate from the region ahead of the 2019 general polls, to crash the idea because there is no better candidate than President Muhammadu Buhari for now.
+A pro-democracy group, the Northern Alternative Forum (NAF), has advised Northern elders searching for a credible presidential candidate from the region ahead of the 2019 general polls, to kill the idea because there is no better candidate than President Muhammadu Buhari for now.

 The group, which gave the advice against the backdrop of recent moves by the elders and stakeholders in the North to get a consensus presidential candidate from the zone other than Buhari, said the quest may turn to wild a goose chase.

-But speaking at a press conference Sunday in Abuja. the National Chairman of NAF, Mallam Gidado Ibrahim, said the search for a credible candidate other than President Buhari may turnout to be a wild goose chase, as no politician from the region has shown strong political will to change the economic and social fortunes of the country.
+But speaking at a press conference yesterday in Abuja. the National Chairman of NAF, Mallam Gidado Ibrahim, said the search for a credible candidate other than President Buhari might turnout to be a wild goose chase, as no politician from the region has shown strong political will to change the economic and social fortunes of the country.

-According to him, “After reviewing the outcome of the meeting held recently by the Northern Elders Forum (NEF) and other interest groups in the North, we in the Northern Alternative Forum have come to the conclusion that shopping for a credible presidential candidate other than President Muhammad Buhari will only come to a dead end.
+According to him, “After reviewing the outcome of the meeting held recently by the Northern Elders Forum (NEF) and other interest groups in the North, we in the NAF have come to the conclusion that shopping for a credible presidential candidate other than President Buhari will only come to a dead end.

 “Apart from acceptability and credibility, neither the ruling APC nor the opposition PDP can boast of a political figure with the will-power to govern Nigeria with its current complexities.
 The search in PDP is quite herculean for them and in the APC the case is not different.
 We urge our very respected elders to thread with caution so as not to return the country to wrongs hands like what we saw in the 16 years of PDP misrule”.